Learn your coastal evacuation zone & how to stay safe during coastal storms

 What to Expect at a City Evacuation Center

-For those who are unable to stay with family or friends and have no other shelter, the City will open evacuation centers throughout the five boroughs.
+If you cannot stay with friends and family outside an evacuation zone, the City will open evacuation centers throughout the five boroughs.

 All evacuees will be accepted, and evacuees will never be asked about their immigration status at any New York City evacuation center or shelter.